 Here are some of our explicit commitments, including some that are currently in-progress:

-- Ensure that program content is accessible and relevant to BIPOC youth
+- Ensure that programs are accessible and relevant to youth of color

-- Meet or exceed the percentage of MetroWest BIPOC residents among participants, staff, contractors, guest speakers, and board members (current population of MetroWest is ~22% BIPOC)
+- Meet or exceed the percentage of MetroWest residents of color among participants, staff, contractors, guest speakers, and board members (current population of MetroWest is ~22% residents of color)